-The President of the LHU Board may opt to expunge the disciplinary record even if not requested by the parent, legal guardian, custodian, or student, if all the other provisions have been met.
 The official record of each student is not a public record as the term "public record" is defined by G.S.
 132-1.
 The official record shall not be subject to inspection and examination as authorized by G.S.
 132-6.